Yuxin2112/BayesianFPSM/README.md

 ## Input data

-The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` The path 'Data\Simulated cancer data (clean)' contained the clean data wihch ready to used.
+The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` The path `Data\Simulated cancer data (clean)` contained the clean data wihch ready to used.

 ## Analysis